Quick answer

 If it still isn't working

-- Warranty Check: Verify if your battery or charger is still under warranty.
+- Warranty Check: Verify whether your battery or charger is still covered.
 DeWalt typically offers a three-year limited warranty on tools and batteries.

 - Service Center: Take the charger and battery to an authorized DeWalt service center for professional diagnosis and repair.